 Import GPS track from GPX or FIT file

-First you need to move the file to your iPhone or iPad before you can import the file to Control.
+First you need to move the file to your device before you can import the file to Control.
 You can do this in many ways, such as:

 Import GPS track from Apple Health